coreyblackgh/OSM-Map-Builder/README.md

 set MapId=000
 ```
 For each map, the 'MapId' should be unique.
-You creating the new map - add 1 to the existing number.
+You create the new map - add 1 to the existing number.
 (Ex.: Current MapId=000 + 1 = 001, so the new MapId will be: MapId=001)
-But it can't be longer than 3 integer.
+But it can't be longer than 3 integers.

 ### The common style is - MapTourist
-However, also added 'Stranger' and 'Velo100' styles and one TYP called: 'Jbm' which uses the 'Velo100' style  (because they are both the bike styles) but has a transparent layer with all map objects - which will be helpful if You want to highlight the track or route in Your navigator.
+However, also added three more styles: 'Stranger' (alternative styles & icons), 'Velo100' (alternative styles & icons), and 'Jbm' (has styles from 'Velo100' but its own icons and transparent layer with all map objects - which will be helpful if You want to highlight the track or route in Your navigator).